ptjahjadi/PyAnimeList/README.md

 # PyAnimeList
-Retrieve data about animimation shows through filtering and sorting or search for recommendation using a cosine-similarity based recommender system.
+Retrieve data about animation shows through filtering and sorting or search for recommendation using a cosine-similarity based recommender system.
+Project includes a visualisation dashboard developed in Power BI.
 Data includes shows from Winter 2020 - Fall 2022.

 ## Aim
 The aim of this project is to store and retrieve data from MyAnimeList: https://myanimelist.net/.